 Furthermore, a growing body of scientific research suggests that microbiome manipulation with fecal transplants may help to manage the symptoms of diabetes by reducing inflammation, increasing metabolism, and/or improving insulin sensitivity.
 Fecal transplants are also a way to reduce gut bacterial imbalances.
 AnimalBiome offers Gut Restoration Supplements (the equivalent to fecal transplant in a capsule) for cats and dogs that are a convenient and far less invasive approach than fecal transplant procedures.
 It is important to test your pet’s gut health early in order to identify bacterial imbalances that may lead to many possible health conditions and disease associated with the gut microbiome.

-The aim of this article is to raise awareness about diabetes in cats and dogs for National Pet Diabetes Month.
+The aim of this article is to raise awareness about diabetes in cats and dogs.
 While diabetes isn't always preventable, there are things you can do to help your pet such as feeding your dog or cat appropriate food portions for their size, providing daily exercise and enrichment, staying current on pet well-checks with your veterinarian, and promoting a healthy, balanced gut microbiome.
 You can help us spread awareness by sharing this article with your fellow pet owners and animal lovers.
 By sharing it you may even help a pet live a longer and happier life.

 If you liked this article please consider sharing it.